-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: 1) Physically divide an established community? \boxtimes 2) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
-Impact LU-1:The project would not physiImpact) cally divide an established community.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project : 1) Physically div ide an established community? \boxtimes to a conflict w ricant environmental impact due with any land use plan, policy, or opted for the purpose of avoiding an environmental effect?
+Impact LU-1: The project would not physi Impact) ically divide an established community.
 (No

 Examples of projects that have the potential to physically divide an established community include new freeways and highways, major arterial streets, and railroad lines.
-The project proposes to construct a nine unit rowhouse development, similar to the surrounding land use, and would not include the construction of dividing infrastructure.
-Thus, development of the rowhouse units would not physically divide an established community.
+The project proposes to construct a six-story condominium development, similar to the surrounding land uses, and would not include the construction of major infrastructure.
+Thus, development of the residential building would not physically divide an established community.
 (No Impact)